spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 To find out about how to do this, read up about [worker attribute sets](https://docs.improbable.io/reference/latest/shared/worker-configuration/bridge-config#worker-attribute-sets).
 <%(/Expandable)%>

-## Add your new entities to the snapshot
+## Add your new entity to the snapshot

-In this section we’re going to add health pack entities to the SpatialOS world.
+In this section we’re going to add a health pack entity to the SpatialOS world.
 There are two ways to do this:

 * At runtime, by passing an `EntityTemplate` object to an entity creation function.
-* At start-up, by adding health pack entities to the [Snapshot]({{urlRoot}}/content/glossary#snapshot), so they are already in the world when the game begins.
+* At start-up, by adding a health pack entity to the [Snapshot]({{urlRoot}}/content/glossary#snapshot), so it's already in the world when the game begins.

-For health packs we will do the latter, so that when the game begins there will already be health packs in pre-defined locations.
+We will do the latter, so that when the game begins there will already be a health pack in a pre-defined location.

 ### Edit the snapshot generation script.

 The **SpatialOS** menu in your Unity Editor contains a **"Generate FPS Snapshot"** option.
 This option runs `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`.
-We will now modify this script to add `HealthPack` entities to our snapshot:<br><br>
+We will now modify this script to add a `HealthPack` entity to our snapshot:<br><br>

 1. In your Unity Editor, locate `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs` and open it in your code editor.
 1. Ensure your code can reference the `Vector3f` namespace by adding `using Improbable;` to the top of the file.
-1. The function below contains logic for adding health pack entities to the snapshot object, and sets the amount of health the packs restore to `100`.
+1. The function below contains logic for adding a health pack entity to the snapshot object, and sets the amount of health the packs restore to `100`.
 Paste it inside the `SnapshotMenu` class.

 ```csharp
 private static void AddHealthPacks(Snapshot snapshot)